 She is currently studying for a PhD in managing child sexual abuse in the British South Asian communities: an area of policy and practice about which very little is known, hence leaving children at risk.
 Other qualifications include an MSc in Innovation (University of Aston), PG Diploma in Psychodynamics (Birkbeck College London) and PGCHE (University of Kent).

 Vanisha is also Co-chair of the University of Kent's BAME Staff Network.

 Vanisha has several years’ experience in the field of child protection practice and has developed research interests in direct work with children and young people and how we can better understand their wishes and feelings.
 She is also interested in investigating inequalities and social disadvantage in child welfare and interventions and services for children and families from ethnic minority communities.

 Vanisha is a member of SSPSSR’s MERB Research Cluster looking at migration, ethnicity, race and belonging.

 Vanisha is also tutor for the Centre’s standalone modules, which attract a significant number of students each year.
-This includes the ‘Direct Work with Children’ module, which she developed a few years ago.
+This includes the ‘Direct Work with Children’ module (SO947), which she developed a few years ago.

 In 2018, Vanisha developed a MOOC (Massive Open Online Course) entitled ‘Communicating Effectively with Vulnerable Children and Young People’.
-This has been accessed globally by over 4,000 learners across over 120 countries.
+This runs each year and attracts thousands of learners from across 100s of countries.